rocky-linux/rockylinux.org-gatsby/src/pages/bylaws-charter.md

 1. **Attendance at Board Meetings**.
 Directors and Officers are required to attend at least 75% of the regular meetings of the Board per year.
 Officers are also responsible for responding to communications of the Board in a timely manner and meeting the appropriate deadlines and responsibilities associated with their Officer position.
 If an Officer or Director cannot meet the requirements noted above, the person should reach out to the Board Chair to discuss.

 1. **Board Duties**.
-Directors, Officers, and Members each Project Board must act in a manner that they reasonably believe to be in the best interests of the Foundation and to the benefit of the public community supported by the Foundation.
+Directors, Officers, and Members of each Project Board must act in a manner that they reasonably believe to be in the best interests of the Foundation and to the benefit of the public community supported by the Foundation.

 **ARTICLE V** - **PROJECT BOARDS AND PROJECT TEAMS**